-The Scientific Method is a problem-solving approach to finding out answers to questions.
-It is the foundation for science research and knowledge.
+A Scientific Method is a problem-solving approach to finding out answers to questions.
+It is the foundation for scientific research and knowledge.

-There are sub-steps and different terms which can be used to describe the steps.
-At the core is 6 basic steps and then other steps may be added, such as adding to publish or share your results.
+There are sub-steps and different terms that can be used to describe the steps.
+At the core is 6 basic steps, other steps may be added, such as gathering materials and writing the procedures for the experiment and adding the last step to publish or share your results.

-- Question – State what the problem or question is.
+- Question – Define and state what the problem or question is.

-- Research – Find out what is already known about the question
+- Research – Find out what is already known, collect information on the question

 - Hypothesis – Make a logical, educated guess of what you think might happen